fwhigh/fwhigh.github.io/_posts/2021-03-29-loss-constants.markdown

 (a vector).
 The target and the features are paired into tuples
-$y_i\vert \mathbf{x}_i$ read "y given x" for all data points index by i from 1 to $N$, the size of the data set.
+$y_i\vert \mathbf{x}_i$ read "y given x" for all data points indexed by i from 1 to $N$, the size of the data set.
 The set of all data is $$\{ y_i \vert \mathbf{x}_i \}$$.